 Mary was diagnosed with CMT at the age of 7 and her father also had the disorder.
-Mary left high school in the eleventh grade because a teacher said to her, "This is not a school for cripples.
+Mary left high school in the eleventh grade because a teacher said to her, " This is not a school for cripples.
 Go find a special school for cripples.
-Go find a special school for cripples though these thoughtless comments devastated her at the time, they probably resulted in her eventual determination to get her GED at the age of 40, then attend college and now to work as a resource teacher with the exceptional education department in Orange County.
+Go find a special school for cripples.
+Go find a special school for cripples though these thoughtless comments devastated her at the time, they probably resulted in her eventual determination to get her GED at the age of 40, then attend college and now tests?
+Why would the neurologist need to see her once a year?